dylansutterlin/resting_state_hypnosis/README.md

 >   - Hypnotic experience (HEQ)

- A 6 minutes resting state scan was first acquired at the beginning of the protocol.
-Other tasks detailed in [Desmarteaux et al. (2021)](https://www.frontiersin.org/articles/10.3389/fpain.2021.757384/full) were performed following the resting state acquisition, but are not used in this project.
-At the end of the protocol, participant took part in a 15 minutes hypnotic induction prior to a second resting state scan (6 minutes).
+ A 6 minutes resting state scan was first acquired at the beginning of the protocol (pre hypnosis).
+Other pain-related tasks detailed in [Desmarteaux et al. (2021)](https://www.frontiersin.org/articles/10.3389/fpain.2021.757384/full) were performed following the initial resting state acquisition.
+These tasks invlove a series of painful stimulations coupled with hypnotic suggestions to either increase or decrease the pain.
+Some variables related to this part of the protocol were used in the present project as dependent varibles (e.g. the efficiency of pain modulation induced by hypnosis).
+Other hypnosis-related measures are derived from this part of the protocol, e.g. measures of feeling of automaticity, mental relaxation and hypnotic depth.
+At the end of the protocol, participant took part in a 15 minutes hypnotic induction prior to a second (post hypnosis) resting state scan (6 minutes).

-The functional MRI signal was **Arterial splin labeling** which measure crebral blood flow over time.
+The functional MRI signal is **Arterial splin labeling** which measure crebral blood flow over time.
 Altough this signal is not as precise as the BOLD signal (lower S/N ratio), it has the advantage of being absolute and not relative to a baseline.
 This is particularly useful for the resting state scan, as the baseline is not well defined.

 <div style="text-align: center; background-color: white; border: 1px solid #000; padding: 20px;">